nbanerje/ip-camera/README.md

 Save a rtsp stream from your IP camera to S3

 1. I used a t2.nano instance with Ubuntu from AWS and setup a S3 bucket.
-2. Clone this repo in somewhere on the instance
+2. Clone this repo in the ubuntu home directory
 3. Start by running `sudo -i`, so you don't have to type sudo for all commands.
 4. Install the aws CLI pip install awscli --upgrade --user and then run `aws configure` follow steps [here](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-quick-configuration)
 5. You'll want to install avconv by running `apt-get install avconv`